 ID 121.
 Sustainable Materials for Residential Interiors.
 3 Credits.

-Covers the study of the environmental impact of materials used in residential interior design.
+Covers the environmental impact of materials used in residential interior design.
 Includes analysis and evaluation of materials based on multiple types of criteria and information.
-Prerequisites: (WR 115 or IRW 115) and MTH 20 or equivalent placement.
-Audit available.
+Prerequisites: ID 100, ID 131, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.

 Landscape Technology